EronWright/grok-js-ua/README.md

 Grok Web Browser Client
 ==================

 > grok-js-node is the NodeJS client for Grok, Numenta's Prediction Service.
-It wraps the [Grok HTTP API](http://grok.numenta.com/resources) in a convenient JavaScript library.
+It wraps the [Grok HTTP API](http://numenta.github.com/grok-api) in a convenient JavaScript library.

 Installation
 ------------

 ### Prerequisites

 None.
-The Grok JS Library is self-dependent.

 ### What to Include on your site